 As the zombies overran the city it felt like my day had just begun.
 When I totaled their orders the drive-thru customers at Mcdonalds always said "thank you".
 I wondered if this spirit of courtesy would be the first thing to go as society crumbled.

 "I can't believe my psychiatrist put me on antidepressants that will make me gain weight even though he knows I'm trying out for the cheerleading squad."
 I said.
-"Let's be total bitches and overdose on our medications.
+"Let's be totally irresponsible and overdose on our medications.
 We'll be flirting with death, just like any black man who reaches for his wallet in front of a cop."

 "Uh, I really need to get home and study for my power loader operator's license test."
 C said.